jiskattema/vim-vorg-md/README.md

 ### Tables
 Any line that starts and ends with a pipe symbol **|** will be treated as a table row.
 Tables feature automated aligning, cell text objects, cell navigation and exporting.
+Tables can also be exported with `:call VorgmdTableExport` into csv, json or html.

 ```
 | Person | Phone       | Email          |